One in four marriages in Japan involved divorced person in 2015 | The Japan Times

 According to the Ministry of Health, Labor and Welfare, 635,156 couples married in 2015.
 Of those, 170,181, or 26.8 percent, were marriages either between divorced persons, or between a divorced person and a previously unmarried person.
 The rest were between men and women marrying for the first time.

-A ministry official said the rising trend could be the result of changing perceptions among Japanese to whom the idea of divorce and remarrying is perhaps becoming more acceptable.
+An official said the trend could be the result of changing perceptions among Japanese to whom the idea of divorce and remarrying is perhaps becoming more acceptable.

 Of the marriages involving a divorced person, 63,588, or 10.0 percent, involved a divorced man, while 45,268, or 7.1 percent, involved a divorced woman.
 Marriages between divorced persons accounted for 61,325, or 9.7 percent, according to the data.